greenpdx/crnetctl/tests/README_HARDWARE_TESTING.md

-# Hardware Testing Guide for libnccli
+# Hardware Testing Guide for nccli

-This guide describes how to set up and perform hardware testing for libnccli using multiple machines to test real network operations.
+This guide describes how to set up and perform hardware testing for nccli using multiple machines to test real network operations.

 ## Overview

-Hardware testing validates libnccli functionality with real network hardware, including:
+Hardware testing validates nccli functionality with real network hardware, including:
 - Physical network interfaces
 - WiFi adapters and connections
 - Multi-machine networking scenarios